 Tomba!
 Special Edition (PS5) Review: When Pigs Fly

 The premise is simple, and completely in keeping with the era in which it was made: get revenge on those darned evil pigs.

-Played from a 2.5D atmospheric, Tomba! is a platformer-RPG set in an impressively rendered open world, inviting players to explore up, down, left, and right to uncover its many varied environments.
+Played from a 2.5D perspective, Tomba! is a platformer-RPG set in an impressively rendered open world, inviting players to explore up, down, left, and right to uncover its many environments.
 The title character is a feral child with green shorts and bright pink hair, a sort-of funkier version of Final Fantasy VI‘s Gau.
 At the start of the game, Tomba’s grandfather’s bracelet is stolen by a legion of evil pigs, sending Tomba on an adventure to reclaim the missing jewellery and beat up a few anthropomorphic pigs for good measure.

 Is Tomba! goofy?
 Absolutely.
 But it’s a charming kind of goofy, one which the game continually leans into; Tomba really wants that jewellery back, and you can’t help but root for the little dude.
 The fact that the game is constructed as a series of interconnected quests – track this bauble down here, hand it to that gatekeeper over there and access the next area – also makes it hard to put down.
-Akin to Metroidvania, Tomba is always a couple steps away from the next unlockable path, the next item that will make his adventure more interesting.
+Akin to a Metroidvania, Tomba is always a couple steps away from the next unlockable path, the next item that will make his adventure more interesting.
 Combat is undeniably hilarious: the ever-hungry Tomba leaps on the backs of his enemies, grabs a bite, and then tosses them off screen.
 It never gets old.

+Tomba!
+Special Edition (PS5) Review: When Pigs Fly